modio/modio-sdk-legacy/README.md

 # mod.works SDK
-Welcome to the [mod.works](https://mod.works) SDK, built using ???.
+Welcome to [mod.works](https://mod.works) SDK, built using ???.
 It's purpose is to allow game developers to support the automatic installation of mods in their games.
+It connects to the [mod.works API](https://docs.mod.works), and [documentation for it's endpoints](https://sdk.mod.works) can be viewed here.

+## Contributions Welcome
+Our SDK is public and open source.
+Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it to create plugins and wrappers for other engines and codebases.
+Many of these [contributions are shared](https://apps.mod.works) here.
+Want to make changes to our SDK?
+Submit a pull request with your recommended changes to be reviewed.

-## Documentation
+## Other Repositories
+Our aim with [mod.works](https://mod.works), is to provide an open modding API.
+You are welcome to view, fork and contribute to our other codebases in use:

+* [Design](https://design.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksDESIGN).
-We use slate for [our documentation](https://sdk.mod.works), you can contribute and edit the documention the repository can be [found here](https://github.com/DBolical/modworksSDKDOCS).
-You are welcome to contribute.
+* [API documentation](https://docs.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksAPIDOCS).

-## Web
-Consult our private [Web Repository](https://github.com/DBolical/modworksWEB) for the web frontend built that has basic management and setup functionality built in.

-## API
-Consult our private [API Repository](https://github.com/DBolical/modworksAPI) for the API developers connect to, to manage their users mod collection.
-[Documentation](https://docs.mod.works) can be found here [(repo)](ttps://github.com/DBolical/modworksAPIDOCS).

-## Design
-Consult our public [Design Repository](https://github.com/DBolical/modworksDESIGN) for the design we apply to our community frontend (the website).